 J. S. Sawyer's powerful essay on the mail system in the German concentration camps is described in "Prisoner Mail System in KL Lublin/Majdanek."

 And Justin Gordon tells the heartbreaking story of "Food packages, etc., should be addressed to Camp Lipowa 7."

 The tragedy of the Holocaust is true.
 All generations; past, present and future should know about its history.
 Stamps and postal history can play a vital role in telling it.

-Tom Loebig is the Director of Membership for the American Philatelic Society.
+Tom Loebig is the former Editor-in-Chief of The American Philatelist.

 Learn more about becoming a member of the world's largest stamp collecting organization!